Penetration Testing Services

 - Validate existing controls and develop guidelines for remediation.
 Any identified vulnerabilities will be given remediation techniques applied immediately to ensure your IT infrastructure is properly protected.

 - Meet regulatory requirements and avoid fines.
 Businesses operating in highly regulated industries (e.g. healthcare, financial services, etc.) require help from security experts who can provide pentest services.
-The software testing guidance is designed to make their businesses comply with existing regulations.
+The security guidance is designed to make their businesses comply with existing regulations.

 - Avoid business disruptions.
-No business is immune from cyber-attack, so scheduling regular penetration testing is a way to help prevent interruptions to normal business operations.
+No business is immune from cyber-attack, so scheduling regular security assessments is a way to help prevent interruptions to normal business operations.

 As you can see, involving a pen-testing team to test your environment is a proactive effort of protecting your business from risks of potential cybersecurity breaches.